common-fate/docs-archive/docs/approvals/sso/okta.md

 ### Creating Access Token

-To set up Okta to sync users and groups with Granted Approvals we will need to create an access token to communicate with Okta's API.
+To set up Okta to sync users and groups with Common Fate we will need to create an access token to communicate with Okta's API.

 Sign in to your Okta organization as a user with [administrator privileges (opens new window)](https://help.okta.com/okta_help.htm?id=ext_Security_Administrators).